A groundbreaking collaboration of scientists, policy advisers and local practitioners

 March 26, 2013: Stakeholders from the watershed reconvened in plenary meeting to share their findings and explore common future directions for the project.

-Spring 2013: Initiate year two focused on broad adoption of year one strategies and identification of additional priority strategies to pursue.
+Spring 2013: Initiated year two focused on broad adoption of year one strategies and identification of additional priority strategies to pursue.

 Contributions from our funders make the work possible: